hantsy/jakartaee8-starter-boilerplate/docs/03run-payara.md

-# Deploying and Running applications on Payara Server
+# Deploying applications to Payara Server

-Payara server is derived from Glassfish project, the steps of using Payara server is similar with the steps of using Glassfish.
+Payara server is derived from Glassfish project, the steps of deploying application to Payara server is very similar with the steps of Glassfish.

-## Deploying applications to Payara Server in NetBeans IDE
+## Deploying applications to Payara Server using NetBeans IDE

 The Payara behavior in NetBeans IDE is very similar with Glassfish server

-## Deploying applications  to Payara Server in Eclipse IDE
+## Deploying applications to Payara Server using Eclipse IDE

 The Payara behavior in Eclipse IDE is very similar with Glassfish server.

 ## Deploying applications to Payara Server using Cargo Maven Plugin

 The Payara Server is similar with  Glassfish, Cargo maven plugin also support Payara Server as well, copy the above Glassfish configuration, replace the glassfish facilities with payara one.